dermotkel/main_project/README.md

 ![seplbox](https://user-images.githubusercontent.com/35706109/39335275-3f991732-49aa-11e8-8132-ee6d7c39344b.png)

-A one-way Anova performed using Scipy shows that there is a significant difference in the sepal length between at least two two flower-types, *f = 119, p= <.000.*
+A one-way Anova performed using Scipy shows that there is a significant difference in the sepal length between at least two two species, *f = 119, p= <.000.*

-A screenshot from the Tukey post-hoc test carried out with Scipy is below:
+A screenshot from the Tukey *post hoc test* carried out with StatsModels is below:

 ![tukey](https://user-images.githubusercontent.com/35706109/39335709-144f9450-49ac-11e8-8c15-fc7fab068ecb.PNG)

 We reject the null hypothesis in all instances.
-So, the sepal length is difference across all flower-types.
+So, the sepal length is different across all species.

-### Sepal Width
+### 3.4 Sepal Width

 ![sepwswarm](https://user-images.githubusercontent.com/35706109/39335995-44465d14-49ad-11e8-8eeb-747383833214.png)